 Mortgage life insurance coverage depreciates over time

 When you get mortgage life insurance, your payments stay the same for the term of your mortgage.
 But as you pay the mortgage off, the amount your policy pays out is reduced.
 If you make additional payments toward your mortgage, you lose that amount of coverage.
 Other life insurance products offer coverage guaranteed to stay the same or even go up over time.
+They are much better investments.

-Thinking about life insurance?
+Thinking about getting a life insurance policy?

 Whereas mortgage life insurance pays off the balance of your mortgage in the event of your death, CMHC mortgage insurance pays the lender if you default.
 This coverage is required when you have a down payment of less than 20%.
 Occasionally the mortgage lender will make CMHC mortgage insurance a condition of giving you a mortgage when you or the property fall short of its criteria.
 When you buy CMHC mortgage insurance, the cost is added to your mortgage and becomes part of your monthly payment.